4fecta/4fecta.ca/about.md

 <hr>

 Outside of doing nerdy things, I also enjoy watching anime, and I've been working on learning the Japanese language to eventually be able to read light novels (maybe that's nerdy too, but it should be known that the best plot of many series are hidden behind untranslated pages of Japanese text 😛).
 Chess is a fun game too.
-My music taste has been completely dominated [by](https://youtu.be/YnSW8ian29w) [A](https://youtu.be/sOiMD45QGLs)[d](https://youtu.be/jg09lNupc1s)[o](https://youtu.be/Qp3b-RXtz4w), so theres that I guess.
+My music taste has been completely dominated [by](https://youtu.be/YnSW8ian29w) [A](https://youtu.be/sOiMD45QGLs)[d](https://youtu.be/jg09lNupc1s)[o](https://youtu.be/Qp3b-RXtz4w), so there's that I guess.

 Man I love writing About pages.